OmniFocus Plug-In Directory

 Templates for OmniFocus

-This plug-in can be very helpful if you’re creating the same types of projects repeatedly.
+This plug-in can be very helpful if you’re repeatedly creating the same types of projects.
 In a nutshell, you can use Templates for OmniFocus to create a project based on projects that have been added to a “Templates” folder.
 These template projects can contain placeholders, defer dates, and due dates.
 You can even specify specific actions or action groups as “optional.”

-When you invoke the plug-in, you’ll be provided with a list of templates to choose from.
-You’ll then be prompted to specify the location of the new project, and depending on the template, you may also be asked for placeholder values, dates, and optional actions.
+When you invoke the plug-in, you’ll be presented with a list of templates.
+You’ll then be prompted to specify the location of the new project.
+Depending on the template, you may also be asked for placeholder values, dates, and optional actions.
 Within seconds, you’ll have a customized project and be ready for action.

-On a side note, this plug-in was inspired by Populate Template Placeholders by Curt Clifton, one of the popular AppleScripts that we’ve included in our OmniFocus AppleScript Directory.
-While AppleScripts can only be used on the Mac, plug-ins can be used on the Mac, iPhone, and iPad.
+On a side note, this plug-in was inspired by Populate Template Placeholders by Curt Clifton, one of the popular AppleScripts we’ve included in our OmniFocus AppleScript Directory.
+While AppleScripts can only be used on the Mac, plug-ins can be used on the Mac, iPhone, iPad and Apple Vision Pro.

 Toggling Tags